SOFTS-Raw sugar hits 6-1/2 week low, arabica coffee recovers

 * They noted top producer Brazil's exports surged in May and the weather in the sugar regions has dried up, which will allow the harvest to progress further.

+* Brazil's main sugar areas are expected to remain dry until at least June 15.

-* The monsoon onset over the southernmost Kerala coast in India, the world's No. 2 sugar producer, is delayed by another two-three days, weather officials said.
+* The monsoon onset over the southernmost Kerala coast in India, the world's No. 2 sugar producer, is delayed by another two or three days, weather officials said.

-* The late start could delay the sugar cane planting, though for the entire season, weather officials expect average rains despite the likely formation of the El Nino weather phenomenon.
+* The late start could delay the sugar cane planting, though for the entire season, weather officials expect average rains despite the likely formation of the El Nino weather pattern.

 COFFEE